 Additionally, if you are not yet a certified pilot you will need to apply for a student pilot certificate.
 This is done at the same time as your first flight physical.

-If you want to become a commercial pilot then it is wise to apply for a class one or two physical at the initial application to make sure that you are able to pass the physical requirements.
+Our Baton Rouge Clinic AME, Robert C. Hinkle, MD, FCCP, FAASM, can provide any of the classes of flight physicals.
+If you want to become a commercial pilot then you are encouraged to apply for a class one or two physical at the initial application to make sure that you are able to pass the physical requirements.

-Things you can do to increase the chabnce of successful passing the flight physical include looking at what medical problems you have and finding out if you meet standards.
-The best way to find the criteria via the web and check "FAA Standards-Your medical problem".
-Sometimes the standards require testing from your treating doctor..
-Having done this and brinbging that information to thek appointment greatly speeds the approval of your flight physical.
+Things you can do to increase the chance of successfully passing the flight physical include, looking at what medical problems you have and finding out if you meet the standards.
+The best way to find the criteria is via the web and check "FAA Standards-Your medical problem."
+Sometimes the standards require testing from your treating doctor.
+Having done this and bringing that information to the appointment can greatly speed the approval time of your flight physical.

-Medications can disquality the pilot applicant as well.
-The FAA does not publish a comprehensive list of medications but a partial list can be found at: http://www.faa.gov/about/office_org/headquarters-offices/avs/offices/aam/ame/guide/pharm
+Medications can disqualify the pilot applicant as well.
+The FAA does not publish a comprehensive list of medications but a partial list can be found here.

-Finally, if you wear glasses or contacts, make sure your orescription is up to date.
-Keep in mindthat for classes I and II, you will need correction to 20/20, or better, i.e. 20/25 is disqualifying./li>
+Finally, if you wear glasses or contacts, make sure your prescription is up to date.
+Keep in mind that for classes I and II, you will need correction to 20/20, or better, i.e. 20/25 is disqualifying.

 Bariatric Weight Loss Surgery